Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Risk of oversimplifying features or omitting necessary visual cues.
 - **Quality attributes**: Usability.
 - **Alternative Solutions**: Employ **user-centered design (UCD)** or participatory design to balance simplicity and features.
-  > _Minimalist design was preferred for its clarity; UCD was considered but adds complexity in rapid delivery._
+- **Summary**: Minimalist design was preferred for its clarity; UCD was considered but adds complexity in rapid delivery._

 ### <a id="10-3-react-native-for-mobile"></a> 10.3 React Native for Mobile
 - **Issue**: Building separate native apps for iOS and Android increases development and maintenance costs.